ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The ProcessFixedUpdate method enables an SDK to run logic for every Unity FixedUpdate

+#### GetCurrentControllerType/0

+  > `public override ControllerType GetCurrentControllerType()`

+  * Parameters
+   * _none_
+  * Returns
+   * `ControllerType` - The ControllerType based on the SDK and headset being used.

+The GetCurrentControllerType method returns the current used ControllerType based on the SDK and headset being used.

 #### GetControllerDefaultColliderPath/1

   > `public override string GetControllerDefaultColliderPath(ControllerHand hand)`